-This Sunday sees the documentary The Dark Files airing on HISTORY.
-Hosted by filmmaker Chris Garetano, this is the story of alleged US Military funded human experimentation also known as the Montauk Project.
+Hosted by filmmaker Chris Garetano, The Dark Files is the story of alleged US Military funded human experimentation also known as the Montauk Project.
 Along with former CIA operative Barry Eisler, award-winning journalist Steve Volk, Chris investigates the rumours that inspired the Netflix series Stranger Things.
 We spoke to Chris to find out what we can expect from the show.

 Can you tell us a bit about the Montauk Project?